Realisation functors in tilting theory: Derived equivalences

 \begin{exam} \begin{enumerate} \item Note that the equivalence between (ii) and (iii) in Theorem~\ref{eq tilt cotilti shape} recovers Rickard's derived Morita theory for rings (\cite[Theorem 6.4]{Rick}).
 For this purpose it is enough to recall from Corollary~\ref{corheartmodulecat} that compact tilting objects yield hearts which are module categories. \item Let $R$ be a ring and $T$ be a large $n$-tilting (respectively, $n$-cotilting) $R$-module (see Example~\ref{easyexample}(vi)).
 Note that by Proposition \ref{bdd silting over rings}, $T$ is a bounded tilting (respectively, cotilting) object in $\mathsf{D}(R)$.
 Then, by Theorem~\ref{eq tilt cotilti shape} it follows that there is a triangle equivalence between $\mathsf{D}^b(\Hcal_T)$ and $\mathsf{D}^b(R)$.
 In the n-cotilting case, this is a bounded version of \cite[Theorem 5.21]{Stovicek}.

 \item Since Grothendieck categories have injective cogenerators and their derived categories are TR5*, the above theorem covers a \textit{derived Morita theory for Grothendieck categories}.
-Indeed, if two Grothendieck categories are derived equivalent (at the unbounded level), then one of them is the heart of a bounded cotilting object in the derived category of the other.
-Moreover, the realisation functor associated to this cotilting t-structure yields an equivalence of bounded derived categories. \end{enumerate} \end{exam}
+Indeed, if the unbounded derived categories of two Grothendieck categories are equivalent via a restrictable equivalence, then one of them is the heart of a t-structure associated to a bounded cotilting object in the derived category of the other.
+Moreover, the realisation functor associated to this bounded cotilting object yields an equivalence of bounded derived categories. \end{enumerate} \end{exam}

 \begin{rem} Let $\A$ and $\B$ be as in Theorem~\ref{eq tilt cotilti shape}. \begin{enumerate} \item If $\A$ has exact coproducts, then there is a triangle equivalence $\phi\colon\mathsf{D}^b(\B)\lxr\mathsf{D}^b(\A)$ if and only if there is a tilting object $M$ in $\mathsf{D}^b(\A)$ such that $\Hcal_M\cong\B$.
 One direction is clear from the proof of (i)$\Longrightarrow$(ii) above.
 For the converse, note that since $\A$ has exact coproducts, $\Add(M)$ is contained in $\mathsf{D}^b(\A)$ and, therefore, the associated realisation functor yields an equivalence as in the proof of Proposition~\ref{der equival}.
 The dual result follows analogously.
 Note, however, that the relation between (co)silting objects in $\mathsf{D}^b(\A)$ and bounded silting objects in $\mathsf{D}(\A)$ is not clear.
 The problem here lies in extending t-structures from bounded to unbounded derived categories. \item As discussed at the end of Section \ref{sec 3}, the question of whether (iii) implies (i) remains in general open.
 We will see, however, that in some cases we can guarantee the extendability of realisation functors (see Theorem \ref{standard f-lifts} and Remark \ref{rem extendable k-proj}). \end{enumerate} \end{rem}